cutlerCLI/cutler/README.md

 [**"The cutler Cookbook"**](https://cutlercli.github.io/cookbook/) should be a great starting point for anyone who wants to use this project in their setup.
 It is strongly encouraged to read it.

-## Essential TODO

-> [!NOTE]
-> The list displayed below does NOT guarantee the addition of the features, but does guarantee that they're being worked on
-> and might as well get released if maturity is reached.

-- [x] Add remote sync/orchestration features.
-- [ ] Add automatic git repo cloning/management.

 ## Contributing

 View the [Contribution Guidelines](https://cutlercli.github.io/cookbook/contributing.html) to learn more about contributing to cutler.